everx-labs/debots/auth/README.md

 ## Workflow

+ - Web server generates:
- - Web server generates one time password (OTP) and some PIN (optionally), which user should sign in Surf
+   - one time password (OTP)
+   - PIN (optionally)
+   - callback_url
+   - warning_text

+ - Web server:
+   - generates QR-code with a deeplink to the Surf containing all this data **except for the PIN**.
+   - shows PIN and QR-code to the user

+ - The user
+    - scans a QR code or click deeplink, and is redirected to the Surf
+    - Sees warning text, e.g. "Attention!
+You authorize access to ABC site"
+    - Enters OTP
- - User signs this OTP + PIN, and returns his signature and public key to the server
+    - Signs OTP + PIN + callback_url + warning_text, and returns his signature and **his public key** to the server

  -  If the signature is correct, the server knows that this user is the real owner of this public key.